 Testing accommodations may include extended time, a separate testing environment, use of a computer, calculator or adaptive equipment, and the assistance of a reader or scribe.
 Students who receive testing accommodations are encouraged to complete their exams in the CATE Lab.

-- Time & one-half for quizzes, tests & exams- student is allotted 50% more time to test than what the over all class is allotted to test.
+- Time and one-half for quizzes, tests and exams- student is allotted 50% more time to test than what the over all class is allotted to test.

-- Double time for quizzes, tests & exams- student is allotted 100% more time to test than what the over all class is allotted to test.
+- Double time for quizzes, tests and exams- student is allotted 100% more time to test than what the over all class is allotted to test.